SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 Notice the Connector service trigger URL printed on the console after the deployment has been created.

-**Step 5: Create a push Subscription to the Topic and link it to the Connector**
+**Step 5: Create a push Subscription to the Topic and Link It to the Connector**

 Follow the [instructions to create a Subscription](https://cloud.google.com/pubsub/docs/admin#creating_subscriptions), provide:
 * Subscription ID (name), for example `my-topic-run-sub`